connexcs/docs/docs/calling-card.md

 1. Navigate to Class 5 > Apps and click the **`+`** button
 2. Set **Destination** as `calling_card`.
-3. Drag IVR to the top slot, then Desctination to the next slot down.
+3. Drag IVR to the top slot, then Destination to the next slot down.
-3. Drag IVR to the box on the right, then click the small grey arrow on the far right (see image below)
+3. Drag IVR to the box on the right, then edit by clicking the small grey arrow on the far right (see image below)

     ![alt text][pinless]